 Many parents have cringed when their children have come to them and told them they want to be a percussionist or a clarinet player for their school band.
 Your first thoughts are loud persistent noises at all hours of the day.
 But then you want to be supportive, and you want them to pursue the things in life that interest your children most.

 But what you don’t know is that perhaps you should actually encourage kids to be involved with music.
 There is increasing evidence that children who undergo formal music education test better on standardized tests and do better in subjects like math and science.
+Therefore, parents should look for online music classes like bongos lessons for their kids and let them learn the skill.

 A psychology study at the University of California Irvine found that music improves the spatial reasoning skills of children.
 They tested 19 preschool children who had been learning music for eight months and 15 preschool children who did not receive any music education training.
 They found that the first group’s spatial reasoning skills were much better and that they were more inclined to do better on math and science standardized tests.